Authentication (JWTs)

 policy optional

 Policy - Optionally limit the scope of the JWT (e.g. limiting which devices can be listed and connected to).
-See the docs on policies for more details.
+See the for more details.